Helmholtz-UFZ/ansible-role-kibana/README.md

     kibana_elasticsearch_username: ""
     kibana_elasticsearch_password: ""

+Weather if the kibana server should use ssl and the mandatory path to certificate file and keyfile.

+    kibana_ssl_enabled: true
+    kibana_ssl_certificate: "/etc/this/is/your/ssl/certificate"
+    kibana_ssl_key: "/etc/this/is/your/ssl/keyfile"

 If Elasticsearch is protected by HTTP basic authentication, set the username and password so Kibana can connect.

 ## Dependencies